timproctor/timproctor.github.io/_posts/2015-03-27-poodr-by-sandi-metz-chapter-three.markdown

 {% endhighlight %}
 This isolation technique above is useful when defaults are more complicated than numbers or strings.

-Imagine next that *Gear* is part of a framework and that its initialization method requires fixed-order arguments.
-Imagine also that your code has many places where you must create a new instance of *Gear*. *Gear's initailize* method is *external* to your application; it is part of an external interface over which you have no control.
-As the example below shows, *GearWrapper* allows your application to create a new instance of *Gear* using an options hash.
+Imagine next that <span class="other-font">Gear</span> is part of a framework and that its initialization method requires fixed-order arguments.
+Imagine also that your code has many places where you must create a new instance of <span class="other-font">Gear</span>. <span class="other-font">Gear's</span> *initailize* method is *external* to your application; it is part of an external interface over which you have no control.
+As the example below shows, <span class="other-font">GearWrapper</span> allows your application to create a new instance of <span class="other-font">Gear</span> using an options hash.

 {% highlight ruby %}
 module SomeFramework